 The upgrade will also include a one metre wide centre line to allow more room between vehicles, and improve safety along this important section of road, which is known for being narrow and uneven.

-The project will take around three years to complete.
 During construction speed will be restricted to 40km/h, 60km/h and 80km/h at different times.
 Please allow extra travel time and follow the direction of traffic controllers and signs.
 Work will take place from Monday to Friday between 7am and 6pm.

 Transport for NSW thanks motorists for their patience during this important upgrade work.